Disneyland on a Budget

 Cheap Disneyland Food

-On my most recent trip to Disneyland, I spent only $300 on food for two and the trip was 4 nights/5 days.
-That’s only $60/day and we ate really well!
+On my most recent trip to Disney, I spent only $300 on food for two, and the trip was for 4 nights and 5 days.
+That’s only $60/day, and we ate really well!
 We went to at least three restaurants and went on a food tasting tour within the entire Disneyland Resort, which I highly recommend looking into.
 It was a great experience and helped us learn a lot about all the great food offered throughout the resort.

 Buying groceries made my snack spending disappear.
 So did the money I would have spent on non-alcoholic drinks.
-Even when we sat down to eat all we asked for was a cup of ice and we used our water and crystal light juice powder.
+Even when we sat down to eat, all we asked for was a cup of ice (or ice water), and we used our water and crystal light juice powder.
 It’s an easy way to make all your drinks taste good without spending extra cash.
 If you plan ahead, thinking about what you might need for breakfast, snacks, or sandwiches, you can save so much money by buying groceries while you are there.

-As for the food at the resort, Carnation Cafe within the Disneyland Park is a signature location to eat during your trip.
-Not only is the food great and the environment fantastic, but its also inexpensive.
+As for the food at the resort, Carnation Cafe within the Disneyland park is a signature location to eat at during your trip.
+Not only is the food great and the atmosphere fantastic, but it’s also inexpensive.
 We had a great meal for cheap here.

-Cafe Orleans, also within the Disneyland Park was another perfect place to eat.
+Cafe Orleans, also within Disneyland Park, was another perfect place to eat.
 It was actually on our food tour to try the Monte Cristo sandwich there.
-The sandwich cost us $20, the fries $7.
-Both of which we shared.
-This sandwich is huge, I’m seriously not kidding.
-I have a very healthy appetite and two of the four pieces was enough.
+The sandwich cost us $21 and the fries $8, both of which we shared.
+This sandwich is huge.
+I’m seriously not kidding.
+I have a very healthy appetite, and a half was enough.

-While at Disney California Adventure, make sure to head over to the Cozy Cone Motel in Cars Land and try both the Mac n Cheese cone as well as the Chili Con Queso cone.
-Cone number 3.
-They are $8.99 and two of them will not only be the most delicious thing you’ve had but it will fill you up.
+While at Disney California Adventure, make sure to head over to the Cozy Cone Motel in Cars Land and try both the Bacon Mac n’ Cheese cone and the Chili Con Queso cone.
+Both are served at Cozy Cone 3.
+They are $8.99, and two of them will not only be the most delicious thing you’ve had, but it will successfully fill you up.

-I could go on and on about saving money for your Disneyland trip but with these tips alone you can save a ton of money on your trip.
+I could go on and on about saving money for your Disneyland trip, but with these tips alone you can save a ton of money!

 Make sure to do your research and buy the best guidebook on Disneyland that’s out there.
-With this book you won’t wait in line over 20 minutes, (I used it and didn’t), you’ll have summaries on all the places to eat, the rides and so so much more.
+With this book, you won’t wait in line for over 20 minutes (I used it and didn’t), you’ll have summaries on all the best places to eat, the rides, and so much more.